 I find it interesting that the French word for unmarried is celibataire, which suggests that if a person is not married then they must be celibate, because, of course, one can’t have sex if they are not married, right?
 So you see, even language is subject to arbitrary moralistic attitude.
 Pubescent children, especially girls, are told by their parents to “save yourself for marriage.”
 “If he really loves you, he will wait until you’re married to have sex.”
 That’s such an antiquated and impractical idea.
 That type of thinking suggests to me that it’s more about getting married, and sex is just one of the aftermath, occasional fringe benefits.
 The true fact is, if he loves you, he wants to know how you are in the sack!
 I would think that she would, too.
 Suppose they don’t hit it off sexually.
 Will they still want to get married because they love each other so much?
 They could look at it another way.
 A couple who don’t want to have sex with their intended may not be as in love as they think they are.
 I mean, sex is supposed to be part of the whole love experience, isn’t it?
 If this is going to be just a platonic, sexless relationship, then why bother to get married?

+I have heard that some female, and male, too, virgins refrain from having sex indefinitely because they want their first time to be “special.”
+Come on, if it feels good or you get your rocks off, that should be special enough for you!
+What are you waiting for?
 For myself, having sex with a potential lover right away helps me to determine how I will proceed with this person.
 Don’t you like to try on shoes and garments before you buy them?
 You may love that car on the lot there, too, but wouldn’t you get inside the thing, see how it feels, maybe drive it around the block first before you put out all that money for it?
 So you have vowed to devote the rest of your life to this one person, to which sex is supposed to be a major part of the relationship, and you’re not going to check out the merchandise beforehand?
 That doesn’t make much practical sense, does it?
 The other way you are just accepting and settling for whatever you get.

 How many marriages are troubled and have ended because of the partners’ incompatibility in the bedroom?
 One or both partners could be tired in bed, they might be too aggressive or rough for the other, one may be too big or not big enough for the other.
 What if one partner loves sex and wants it all the time, but the other one just can’t be bothered?
 These are things that I think you would want to know before you agree to commit your entire life to this person.
 You know that sex is one of the main reasons why people get married in the first place.
 Two people meet, are attracted to each other and want to jump in the sack.
 But they think they can’t because they are not married.
 “So let’s get married, so that we can have sex.
 Never mind that we hardly know each other, we have little in common, your parents hate me and I hate yours, I don’t have a job just yet, and I am uneducated.
 But we’re hot for each other’s bod, so we have to get married right away so that we can copulate.”
-If you want to have sex, go on and have it!
+I contend, if you want to have sex, go on and have it!

 Why does marriage have to be the prerequisite for sex, instead of the other way around?
 Suppose this man enjoys performing cunnilingus, for instance, but his new bride is abhorred by the idea.
 “Your lips will never touch mine after they’ve been ‘down there.’”
 Now should he give up something that he loves to do in deference to this woman, his love for her notwithstanding, or commit himself to someone who likes having her vagina licked?
 Then, too, married couples who never experienced any kind of sex beforehand can’t help from being curious about what someone else is like in bed.
 They are always wondering, “Is this all there is to sex?
 Is this what I waited all those years for?
 What might I be missing?
 What does a blow job feel like, for example, since my wife refuses to give me one?”